johnnovak/RML-Amiga/docs/docs/games/g-h.md

 ## Heimdall 2: Into the Hall of Worlds (CD32)

+- This is the best version of the game that features all animations and a full CD Audio soundtrack.

 - Needs a gamepad (it's very hard to play with keyboard mappings).

+- In this CD32 version, you can only save in the Hall of Worlds by finding a special book.
+Unfortunately, this saving mechanism is buggy---it's possible to end up in a state where you're unable to revisit other worlds, preventing you from completing the game.
+Using save states is recommended instead (which isn't considered cheating because you can save anywhere in the OCS and AGA versions).